theawesomecoder61/drc-test/README.md

 # drc-test
-A WiiU homebrew/app to test the DRC and read/write some hidden values
+A Wii U homebrew application to test the DRC and read/write some hidden values.

+This fork was updated and built using the latest version of wut, and is compatible with Aroma.
+The original version is meant for Tiramisu and legacy CFWs.

+Aroma and Tiramisu/legacy versions are available for download.
+If you use Aroma and Tiramisu, you may download both versions.

 ## Features for testing
 - Buttons/Joysticks